GeLi2001/hdbscan-ts/README.md

 # hdbscan-ts

-A TypeScript implementation of the HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise) clustering algorithm.
-This implementation is inspired by research in density-based clustering methods, including the work on hybrid approaches to hierarchical density-based cluster selection ([Malzer & Baum, 2019](https://arxiv.org/abs/1911.02282)).
+A TypeScript implementation of HDBSCAN\* (Hierarchical Density-Based Spatial Clustering of Applications with Noise) clustering algorithm, based on the research by Campello, Moulavi, and Sander (2017) on hybrid approaches to hierarchical density-based cluster selection ([Campello et al. 2017](https://link.springer.com/chapter/10.1007/978-3-642-37456-2_14)).

 HDBSCAN is particularly effective at: